Cyril-zip/AWS-SAA-C02-Study-Guide/README.md

 #### Cloudhub vs Transit gateway
 - CloudHub - Router for various VPC and On Prem solutions using BGP
 - Transit Gateway - Also a router but Strictly over AWS Backbone

+#### SNS , SQS , EventBridge vs Kinesis
+SNS:
+- As an event coordinator with distributed application looking for a pub sub
+- SNS vs Kinesis:
+  - Kinesis has timeline so it can rollback to a certain time and send out the events at that time
+  - SNS doesn't have this concept, once it receives the event from publisher, it will delivery to all subscriber.
+  - if SNS can't delivery, it'll either go into a dead letter queue which is a temporary failure or drop the message.
+SQS:
+- SQS is a distributed queue
+- You send message into the queue, and when a process/program/service interested to process the message, it pulls out the message from the queue
+- SQS has no concept of timeline
+EventBridge:
+- EventBridge is an eventbus.
+- EventBridge has filter / rules, so for some process interested for certain subtype of events.
+Eventbridge will only the send the subtype of the event.
+- No timeline / rollback concept.